- Listing Type: Summer Programs

 - Minimum Cost: > $3,000

-A great service opportunity in Costa Rica for high school students interested in pre-med.
+A great 17 day service opportunity in Costa Rica for high school students grades 9th to 12th interested in pre-med.
 They can expect to learn about improving public health directly from healthcare professionals.

 This summer travel program is a service trip for teens wanting to contribute to global health.
 They will be gaining practical experience working alongside physicians on clean water and other outreach programs.
 No previous medical experience is required to apply for the program.
 Overall, students can expect to receive up to 55 community service hours for their work.